Hiddendoom45/HumbleBTATracker/README.md

 java -cp BTATrack.jar core.Compact merge [database...]
 ```

 One or more databases may be specified, if one is specified then it only sorts the default index according to timestamp and cleans up the disk space used.
-Each database will contain the same information after the program finishes.
+The merged information will be put into a new database that has the name of the first database with the suffix _merged.

 ### Dependancies